pierre-24/stdlite/docs/theory.md

     The publication describing the XsTD-DFT implementation is not yet available.
 Thus, this approach is not yet implemented.

-## Properties
+## Expectation values and others

+Things that can be obtained without solving the linear response equation.

 !!! note

     When required, conversion of $X$ from the AO to the MO basis is done using:

     $$X^{MO}_{pq} = \sum^{AO}_{\mu\nu} C_{p\mu} X_{\mu\nu} C_{q\nu}.$$

 ### Density matrix